Skip to content ↓

 WE CAN recognise ability, maximise potential and prepare children well for their future and life in modern Britain

-Our Music curriculum is designed to support children in the next stage of their education.
+Our Music curriculum will support children in the next stage of their education.

 An interest in music at Primary school may lead children into careers such as teaching, therapy or broadcasting as well as the more obvious musician or rock star!